KQM-git/TCL/characters/pyro/hu-tao.md

 {% tab title="Passive" %}
 ### **The More the Merrier**

-When Hu Tao cooks a dish perfectly, she has an 18% chance to receive an additional "Suspicious" dish of the same type.
+When Hu Tao cooks a dish perfectly, she has a 18% chance to receive an additional "Suspicious" dish of the same type.
 {% endtab %}

 {% tab title="Ascension 1" %}
 ### **Flutter By**

-When a **Paramita Papilio** state activated by **Guide to Afterlife** ends, all allies in the party \(excluding Hu Tao herself\) will have their CRIT Rate increased by 12% for 8s.
+When a **Paramita Papilio** state activated by **Guide to Afterlife** ends, all allies in the party (excluding Hu Tao herself) will have their CRIT Rate increased by 12% for 8s.
 {% endtab %}

 {% tab title="Ascension 4" %}
 ### **Sanguine Rouge**

-When Hu Tao's HP is equal to or less than 50%, her Pyro DMG Bonus is increased by 33%.
+When Hu Tao's HP is equal to or less than 50%, her **Pyro DMG Bonus** is increased by 33%.
 {% endtab %}
 {% endtabs %}